D7460N/D7460N.dev/ADD.md

  <p></p>
 <summary id="layer"><h3>CSS @LAYER</h3></summary>

-CSS `@layer` is utilized ub the D7460N Template to lessen the precedence of the default CSS.
+CSS `@layer` is utilized by the D7460N Template to lessen the precedence of the default CSS.
 This allows for custom, third party, or other themes and or styles to more easily take precedence or override default D7460N Template styles.

 > The `@layer` CSS at-rule is used to declare a cascade layer and can also be used to define the order of precedence in case of multiple cascade layers.
 >